denismm/mystical_ps/README.md

 All of these have versions with `_unscaled` appended to them that skip the scaling step.
 The rings will be 1 unit thick so the image will be quite large.

 For more information on how to use mystical.ps, see [Mystical usage notes](docs/usage.md).

+## Programs to generate Mystical images

+Currently there is just `mystify.py`, a python script that does two things:

+* wraps a PostScript program in code to draw the entire script as a Mystical program, centered on an 8.5x11 page and 8 inches wide
+* transform PostScript comments (lines starting with %) into Mystical comments.
+Any comments at the very start (such as `%!PS`) will not be transformed, and adjacent lines of comments that are indented the same will be treated as one long comment with newlines in it.

 ### layout issues
 Currently the code figures out the layout of the subcircles so that nothing collides, but it's overly safe so most programs will be very spread out.
 For the examples on this page I ran the parsing/layout functions (`mystical_get_spell` and `mystical_make_evocation_ligature`) and then adjusted the results before calling the draw functions `draw_sigil` and `draw_link`.
 I'm intending to improve the default layout somewhat.